JamesBroadberry/CodingChallenge-StockTrading/README.md

 If I were to continue working on this, I'd do the following:

 - **Add data validation to the API**
+- **Update response code for POST requests to return 201 instead of 200**
 - Instead of returning null in some cases, I'd throw a custom "NotFound" exception and handle that appropriately (e.g. re-throwing or handling it in the API using a custom exception middleware)
 - Ask for clarity on how shares are issued and other questions based on assumptions made previously.
 - Write integration tests for the API.